Sober space: Definitions

 Sober spaces have a variety of cryptomorphic definitions, which are documented in this section.
-All except the definition in terms of nets are described in.
 In each case below, replacing "unique" with "at most one" gives an equivalent formulation of the T0 axiom.
 Replacing it with "at least one" is equivalent to the property that the T0 quotient of the space is sober, which is sometimes referred to as having "enough points" in the literature.